Open-Scholarship-Strategy/site/index.md

 * Make individual contributions to openness that are visible in public (e.g., on a CV, open platform, or personal website/blog).
 Use these as the basis to develop best practice stories around role models.

 * Become familiar with openly collaborative writing tools such as [Overleaf](https://www.overleaf.com/) and [Google Docs](https://docs.google.com/document/u/0/).
+  * Also consider 'executable writing formats' using platforms such as [Stencila](https://stenci.la/).

 #### Publication

+* Commit to a variety of personal open scholarly practices, such as sharing research data and materials in free, openly-licensed formats so that methods and results can be freely examined and built upon by the wider community.
+ * Also consider sharing your work more rapidly via use of [preprints](https://osf.io/preprints/bitss/796tu/).

+ * Make sure that all supporting code, data, and other relevant information are available alongside any papers published.

-* Commit to sharing [preprints](http://asapbio.org/preprint-info) for the open and rapid dissemination of your work.
+ * Commit to sharing presentations and posters, as well as any recordings, online via platforms such as [Zenodo](https://zenodo.org/).

+* Most importantly, begin with [making your own work available open access](https://cyber.harvard.edu/hoap/How_to_make_your_own_work_open_access), which can almost always be done in some way at [no cost](https://figshare.com/collections/How_to_make_your_work_100_Open_Access_for_free_and_legally_multi-lingual_/3943972).
+  * Consider only publishing in APC-free Open Access journals, or those which or operated by non-profits or learned societies.

 * Refuse to sign copyright transfer agreements (CTAs), unless you are allowed to retain copyright of your work under a [Creative Commons](https://creativecommons.org/licenses) license of your own choosing.
  * If needed, use the [SPARC author addendum](https://sparcopen.org/our-work/author-rights/brochure-html/) to legally retain the rights to your work during publicaton.

-* Consider only publishing in APC-free Open Access journals, or those which or operated by non-profits or learned societies.

-* Make sure that all supporting code, data, and other relevant information are available alongside any papers published.

 #### Outreach